vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 _Kokilāvrata_-Mostly for women.
 On the Full moon of Āṣ, in the evening a saṅkalpa ; for one month after Āṣāḍha Full Moon ( in pūrṇimānta reckoning ); worship of Gauri in the form of Kokilā image made of gold or sesame cake; nakta for one month; at end of one month gift of image placed in a copper vessel with precious stones for eyes and with feet and beak of silver; HV II.
 755-57 ( quoting Bhav.
 U. chap.
 11), NS 108-109.
 The Vratārka (folios 329-334 ) notes that in Gurjara country this vrata is performed in the intercalary Āṣāḍha by usage but there is no śāstra authority.
 It is said that Gauri was cursed to be kokilā by Śiva after he destroyed Dakṣa's sacrifice.
 A golden image of female cuckoo with feet of silver and pearls for eyes is worshipped with 16 upacāras.
 It is performed for saubhāgya and prosperity.
 In Tamil calendars it is shown on Jy.
 (Mithuna ) 14.

 _Koṭihoma_-Mat.
 (93.5-6) says that the Navagrahahoma is called Ayutahoma since the āhutis therein number ten thousand, another variety being Lakṣahoma and a third being Koṭihoma.
 Navagraha-makha is a śānti for averting evil omens or planetary influences.
 Mat.
 93. describes all the three.
-Vide Nṛsimha-purāṇa 35, Br.
+Vide Nṛsiṁha-purāṇa 35, Br.
 S. 45.
 6 (which prescribes Koṭihoma against _divya_ utpātas) and Harṣacarita V. where it is referred to as being performed when Prabhākaravardhana was on his death-bed.

 _Koṭiśvarīvrata_-on Bh. śu.
 3: tithi; for four years; fast on that day; one lakh of rice-grains or sesame should be cast into milk and with the thick paste image of Devi (Pārvati) to be made and worshipped; result no poverty, eight sons, eminent husband; also called Lakṣeśvarī; HV I. 459-461 (from Skanda ), Vratārka ( folios 526-53b), VP ( folio 124 ).